ASneakyFox/libgdx-fbxconv-gui/README.md

 Basic Usage
 ---------------

-You need Java 7 installed to use this software.
+1. You need Java 7 installed to use this software.
 It might work with Java 8, havent tried.

+2. Download the command line tool fbx-conv from: https://github.com/libgdx/fbx-conv. extract the zip to your favorite folder.

+3. Download fbxconv-gui.jar from the releases section and put it in the same folder with fbx-conv

+4. (linux/mac only: be sure you also copy the .dylib and .so files to /usr/lib, windows users dont need to do this)

-run fbxconv-gui.jar by double click on it to run it.
+5. run fbxconv-gui.jar by double click on it to run it.

-The first thing you need to do is set the path to your copy of fbx-conv
+6. The first thing you need to do is set the path to your copy of fbx-conv.
 Click the Browse button in the Configuration tab and search for it.
-If I am allowed I may package this program with fbx-conv in the future and have it automatically detect.

-Until then you can download fbx-conv from: https://github.com/libgdx/fbx-conv .
+7. You should be good to go.
+Program should be straight foward, read the below sections for more details.

-fbxconv-gui was tested with the latest release version of fbx-conv available on 10/30/2014, other versions may or may not work
+Note: fbxconv-gui was tested with the latest release version of fbx-conv available on 10/30/2014, other versions may or may not work

 If youre having problems check to make sure you can use the command line tool by itself, check its readme file on its github page for more info.